TheRacetrack/racetrack/docs/job_types/job_python3.md

 1. You MAY implement `static_endpoints` method to serve static files.
 You SHOULD specify mimetype for them.
 1. You MAY implement `metrics` method to export your custom Prometheus metrics at `/metrics` endpoint.
 1. You MAY configure environment variables applied on build time and runtime by setting them explicitly or through a secret file.
-1. The Fatman application MUST be stateless.
+1. The Job application MUST be stateless.
 It MUST NOT depend on previous requests.

 ## Manifest file
-When using `python3` job type, you MUST include the following fields in a `fatman.yaml` manifest file:
+When using `python3` job type, you MUST include the following fields in a `job.yaml` manifest file:

 - `name` - choose a meaningful text name for a job.
 It should be unique within the Racetrack cluster.
-- `owner_email` - email address of the Fatman's owner to reach out
+- `owner_email` - email address of the Job's owner to reach out
 - `lang` - Set base image to "python3"
 - `git.remote` - URL to your remote repo
-- `python.entrypoint_path` - Specify relative path to a file with Fatman Entrypoint class.
+- `python.entrypoint_path` - Specify relative path to a file with Job Entrypoint class.
-  This file will be imported as a python module when the Fatman is started.
+  This file will be imported as a python module when the Job is started.

 You MAY include the following fields: